Call us today: (800) 716-7608

 Transparency: FreightCenter provides transparent pricing, so you know exactly what you’re paying for and can avoid hidden fees or unexpected charges.

-Overall, FreightCenter’s combination of carrier network, advanced technology, expertise, customized solutions, freight consolidation, and transparency can help save you money when shipping freight, while still ensuring your cargo arrives at its destination safely and on time.
+Overall, FreightCenter’s combination of carrier network, advanced technology, expertise, customized solutions, freight consolidation, and transparency can help save you money when shipping freight while ensuring your cargo arrives at its destination safely and on time.

 FreightCenter by the numbers